‘Celebrity Big Brother’ Spoilers: Casting Rumors Round-Up, Who’s In Talks To Be On ‘CBBUS’

 Among the list of A-listers and rising stars that are BB superfans include Bobby Moynihan, who’s busy with a hit CBS sitcom.
 There’s also Sharon Osbourne, but she’s got a busy life and is committed to The Talk.
 Neil Patrick Harris joked in the past about doing the celeb version, so you never know, but as a father, producer, and actor, it seems like his time is limited.
 Also, The Office star Jenna Fischer is a mega-fan of the reality show, but Carter Matt revealed the rumors of her moving into the reality show house were bogus.

-The latest casting talk for CBB US
+The Latest Casting Talk For CBB US

-The two most recent names on the Celebrity Big Brother casting block include Kardashian-adjacent Black Chyna, whom many hope will enter the house and talk smack about her baby daddy’s famous family.
-Another name that cropped up this week is Stephanie Pratt, former reality maven from The Hills, according to UK site The Sun.
-Pratt’s mention is interesting because her big brother and new dad Spencer Pratt was also mentioned as a possible CBB US houseguest.
+The two most recent names on the Celebrity Big Brother casting block include Kardashian-adjacent Black Chyna, whom many hope will enter the house and talk smack about her ex’s famous family.
+Another name that cropped up this week is Stephanie Pratt, former reality maven from The Hills, according to U.K. site The Sun.
+Pratt’s mention is interesting because her big brother, Spencer Pratt, was also mentioned as a possible CBB US houseguest.
 Spencer has done CBB UK before, so it seems possible.
 Plus, Pratt has been retweeting CBB mentions.

 'Big Brother' Celebrity Edition: Everything to Know So Far https://t.co/XANVgN8H5g